solution25com/nmi-payment-shopware-6-solution25/README.md

 ## Introduction

 The NMI plugin allows Shopware stores to securely process payments using the NMI payment gateway.
-It supports credit card and ACH transactions, giving store owners flexibility in handling payments.
+It supports credit card and ACH transactions , giving store owners flexibility in handling payments.
 The plugin also enables order authorization, refunds, and saved cards for faster checkout.

 ### Key Features